Dunkeswick: History

 The war memorial from Dunkeswick Methodist Chapel was housed in Harewood Methodist Chapel after the closure of Dunkeswick chapel.
 Harewood Methodist Chapel has since closed.

 Dunkewsick Moor is noted as the site of the Knight Air Flight 816 crash in 1995.
-On 24 May 1995, this scheduled flight from Leeds Bradford Airport to Aberdeen crashed shortly after take off, with the loss of all 12 passengers and crew on board.
+On 24 May 1995, this scheduled flight from Leeds Bradford Airport to Aberdeen crashed shortly after takeoff, with the loss of all 12 passengers and crew on board.

+Dunkeswick was formerly a township in the parish of Harewood.
+In 1866, Dunkeswick became a separate civil parish, but on 1 April 1937 the parish was abolished and merged with Harewood.
+In 1931 the parish had a population of 136.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.